 Many recovery programs offer group counseling or family counseling in which others are invited to participate.
 Let your loved one knows that you’d be happy to be a part of it, and then go in with an open mind.
 Be ready to confront your own misconceptions and feelings.

-Other times, you’re not specifically invited to group counseling, but very few places will turn you away if you’re just there to support a friend.
+Other times, you’re not explicitly invited to group counseling, but very few places will turn you away if you’re just there to support a friend.
 So, if your friend’s first step in seeking help for addiction is to go to a group counseling session and learn more, you can hold their hand through it.
-Often, whether or not you struggle with addiction, there are amazing things that you can learn in counseling that will benefit you in life, and empower you to better help your loved one.
+Often, whether or not you struggle with addiction, there are amazing things that you can learn in counseling that will benefit you in life and empower you to help your loved one better.

 Understanding more about addiction can help you be more sympathetic, and counter the frustrations that crop up for both you and your loved one in the process of recovery.
 Learn what you can do to help them avoid relapse triggers, and build up new, effective coping techniques.
 You can also learn about things that you can do to help them be healthier, like nutrition, or emergency resources, like Naloxone to counter opiate overdoses.
 If you’re worried your loved one is suicidal, or that they’re driving under the influence, there are plenty of resources you can reach out to here. (https://www.drugabuse.gov/related-topics/treatment/what-to-do-if-your-adult-friend-or-loved-one-has-problem-drugs)